 This full-year (2 credit) course meets every day.
 It is for the serious video production student who is interested in pursuing a career in media production.
 Students will take the skills introduced in Video Production 1 to the next level.
-Advanced knowledge in camera techniques, sound recording, editing and multi-camera production are explored.
+Advanced knowledge in camera techniques, sound recording, editing and multi-camera productions are explored.
 Students will have the opportunity to create content to be shared in and outside of the Pinkerton Academy community through social media, the school website and the local community access channel.
 In addition, students will prepare for video production beyond high school by creating portfolios and reels for college and completion of the two-year Video Production program.
+College articulations may be available.

-Prerequisite: Successful completion of Video Production I with a 70 or better and permission from the Video Production teacher.
+PREREQUISITE(S): Successful completion of Video Production 1 with a 75 or higher and permission from the CTE Director.